-Students may face difficulty applying for visas.
-All of Immigration New Zealand (INZ) offices are currently closed.
+Students may face difficulty when applying for visas.
+Although Immigration New Zealand (INZ) has increased its visa processing capacity, many of its offshore offices (including Beijing) remain closed.
 For existing applications, Immigration New Zealand faces limited processing capacity but has announced that it will prioritize processing for full-fee paying student visas and post-study work visas.

 For students already located in New Zealand whose visas will expire between April 2 and July 9, their visas will automatically be extended through September 25, 2020.
 Affected students should receive email communication about their extended status.